001mbilal/collab-recorder/README.md

 - **Frontend:** Vercel, Netlify, or AWS S3 + CloudFront
 - **Backend:** AWS EC2, Heroku, or DigitalOcean
 - **Database:** AWS RDS, PlanetScale, or managed MySQL

 ---

-## 📝 License

-This project is proprietary software for WonderTech.

----